A solution to avoid cluttering the home with many toys.

 • All of them were Vinted and other selling apps users

-The initial idea was abandoned due to feasibility challenges and low user interest during interviews.
-Based on user feedback, I pivoted the project to focus on allowing users to rent out used toys to others for a specified period and a set fee.
+Based on user feedback, I pivoted the project to focus on allowing users to rent out used toys to others for a specified period and a set fee and refundable deposit.

-#2 ROUND OF INTERVIEWS- PAIN POINTS
+#2 PAIN POINTS

 From swapping to renting toys- second approach